JoWatson2011/subcellularvis/README.md

 subcellularapp()
 ```

-To run a basic analysis outside of the app:
+Or you can run analysis outside of the app:
 ``` r
 genes <- c("MAPK1", "MAPK3")
 comps <- compartmentData(genes)